 Do not be late.
 I repeat, do not be late with your payment.
 Late payments can affect your credit more than you will ever know.
 Be on time with your payment, or early if you can.
 It can be hard sometimes when you are broke or struggling, but it is possible.
 Let me tell you my “secret” of paying early.

-I hope you can see that it can be pretty easy to take care of your bill with a little planning and some type of income.
-If you want to follow my system, it is important to do a few things.
+It can be pretty easy to take care of your bill with a little planning and some type of income.
+It is important to do a few things.
 First, make sure your credit card does not charge interest until the end of the billing cycle.
 And you should definitely know when the end of the billing cycle is.
 Second, figure out which of your checks will come every month prior to the end of the cycle, and be sure you budget your credit card bill into that check.

 When you receive your credit card bill, it will tell you a minimum amount to pay.
 It can be very tempting to only pay that amount when you are broke.
 The problem is that paying that amount is only going to help you for that moment.
 Typically, that minimum amount is not even enough to cover the interest you owe.